Noah-Arcouette/mimik/share/en_CA.ascii/man3/fgetc.md

 # Name

-fputc - Write character to stream, part of libc
+fgetc - Read character from stream, part of libc

 # Synopsis